ecwhitney42/NMRAMembers/README.md

 **Installation Directory Structure:**

 -bin: contains the pyinstller executables

 -src: contains the Python sources

 -config: contains the spreadsheets used to configure NMRAMembers (more on this below)

 -build: directory used to run pyinstaller

 -work: created by NMRAMembers to unzip the nmra_zip_file and contains the processed files as the program runs

 -release: created by NMRAMembers to store the processed .zip output files

-THe NMRA files are sent with a name that matches the following pattern:
+The NMRA files are sent with a name that matches the following pattern:

 RRMMMYYYY.zip